 - Direct Access to a Customer Support Specialist: You’ll be immediately connected with a real human when you call customer support.

-- Shop Through Chase: A shopping portal where you’ll find offers to earn more points, from retailers like The Apple Store, Macy’s, and The Home Depot.
+- Shop Through Chase: A shopping portal where you’ll find offers to earn more points, from retailers like The Apple Store, Macy’s, and The Home Depot (current offers at the time of publication).

 - Chase Preferred Experiences: Invites to exclusive experiences from Chase, often for music or sports events.